 New Swedish contract for Data Respons

-Data Respons has signed a contract with a new customer in Sweden.
-The contract value is SEK 8 million in total and will be delivered during the next year.
+Data Respons has signed a contract totaling SEK 29 million (EUR 3.1 million) with a Swedish customer in the industrial sector.

-The contract includes the delivery of advanced computer solutions that are embedded into the customer's end products.
+The contract comprises advanced computer solutions embedded in the customers' industrial products.
+The deliveries will be carried out over the next two years.

-- Our client provides control- and communication solutions for markets like transport and automotive.
-This is the first delivery cycle and we see further opportunities with this customer going forward, says CEO Kenneth Ragnvaldsen.
+“We have a long-term and increasing relationship with this customer, and the contract confirms the positive trend we experience in the Swedish market, says Kenneth Ragnvaldsen”, CEO of Data Respons ASA.

-- Our client provides control- and communication solutions for markets like transport and automotive.
-This is the first delivery cycle and we see further opportunities with this customer going forward, says CEO Kenneth Ragnvaldsen.
+“We have a long-term and increasing relationship with this customer, and the contract confirms the positive trend we experience in the Swedish market, says Kenneth Ragnvaldsen”, CEO of Data Respons ASA.

 Lockheed selects Harris to deliver F-35's next-gen processor Lockheed Martin has selected Harris Corporation to develop and deliver the next generation...